LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning

 \textbf{Simulation setting. } We simulate an FL system with a total of \( N \) clients; in each training round, the server randomly selects \( k\% \) of clients to participate, a process known as client sampling.
 Unless otherwise specified, \( N \) is set to 30 and 100 for the PDCCH and FHWA datasets, respectively, with \( k \) fixed at 50\%.
 The number of communication rounds is set to 20 for both datasets, with 3 local training epochs per round.
 For all experiments and algorithms, we use SGD with consistent learning rates and a batch size of 128.
 A vanilla RNN model is employed as the backbone network.
-More details can be found in our Appendix.